powerchordinc/ratsnest/README.md

 ## Testing and Benchmarks

 The package has 100% unit test coverage with Ginkgo tests.
-There are also benchmarks in `benchmark_test.go`.
+There are also benchmarks in `bench_test.go`.
 The benchmarks test maps with different complexities and depths.

 ### Benchmark Results